 Carla Gugino (Jessie Burlingame), Bruce Greenwood (Gerald Burlingame), Henry Thomas (Tom Mahout), Chiara Aurelia (Young Jessie), Carel Struycken (Moonlight Man/Raymond Andrew Joubert), Kate Siegel (Sally Mahout)

-Jessie Burlingame joins her husband Gerald on a weekend away at a cabin.
+Jessie Burlingame joins her husband Gerald on a weekend away at their cabin.
 To spice up their flagging sex life, he has brought a pair of handcuffs and cuffs her to the bed.
 She quickly decides she does not like this, although the idea of having her imprisoned excites him.
 Gerald then has a heart-attack due to the Viagra he has taken and collapses dead on top of her.
 She is able to shove the body off but still faces the problem that she is cuffed to the bed and unable to get free.
 As she lies there, a stray dog enters the house and starts feasting on Gerald’s flesh.
 As night comes, she also sees visions of a possibly supernatural figure she refers to as Moonlight Man.
 At the same time, visions of both Gerald and her own self appear to her, drawing her back to uncomfortable childhood memories of sexual molestation by her father in search of a clue that might aid her to make an escape.

 Mike Flanagan is a director who has proved himself of considerable worth in the last few years after his appearance on the horror scene with his fourth film, the amazing Absentia (2011).
-From there, Flanagan went onto the likes of Oculus (2013), Hush (2016), an incredibly taut psycho-thriller about a deaf woman being stalked and taunted by a killer, Before I Wake (2016) and Ouija: Origin of Evil (2016) and subsequent to this the tv mini-series The Haunting of Hill House (2018) and Doctor Sleep (2019) and the tv mini-series Midnight Mass (2021), while he also produced and created the tv mini-series The Haunting of Bly Manor (2020).
+From there, Flanagan went onto the likes of Oculus (2013), Hush (2016), an incredibly taut psycho-thriller about a deaf woman being stalked and taunted by a killer, Before I Wake (2016) and Ouija: Origin of Evil (2016) and subsequent to this the highly acclaimed tv mini-series The Haunting of Hill House (2018) and Doctor Sleep (2019) and the tv mini-series Midnight Mass (2021), while he also produced and created the tv mini-series The Haunting of Bly Manor (2020).